 Using mind maps can also help with dyslexia by breaking down large pieces of information into more manageable, bite-sized chunks.
 In the working environment, particularly writing official reports or policies can be a challenge as they present you with a lot of dense and extended information.
 Mind maps can help to break down the extensive and detailed information into categories of smaller pieces using various branches and visually pleasing stickers, boxes or colours which are easier to process and remember.

 Ayoa remains faithful to the visual learning principles of mind mapping and offers a variety of mind map styles to suit your preferences.
-With a wide range of easy-to-use features, ideal for both individual and collaborative working, mind mapping in Ayoa helps to focus concentration, improve productivity and expand creativity.
+It provides a wide range of easy-to-use features that are ideal for both individual and collaborative working, thus better enhancing concentration, productivity and creativity.

 Ayoa is also on the DSA (Disabled Student Allowance) list of approved suppliers for Student Finance England.
 We also offer all students and educators 35% discount on all our plans, so you can make the most of Ayoa during your studies.